 Vertical Applications

 While the Smart Home is an early target including any other verticals are also making progress such as healthcare, agriculture, manufacturing, automotive, public transportation, utilities and energy, environmental, smart cities, and others.

+Special cases for automotive IoT – use of Single Pair Ethernet. <Chris D to insert section here>

 It is about the Data